 Sample size calculation

 Formal sample size calculation was not conducted, as this was a feasibility study.
-The sample size, of 40 participants per group, was based on guidance that a sample of that size would provide sufficiently precise estimates of direction and magnitude of effects and of variability for later sample size calculation for a full scale trial21.
+The sample size, of 40 participants per group, was based on guidance that a sample of that size would provide sufficiently precise estimates of direction and magnitude of effects and of variability for later sample size calculation for a full-scale trial21.

 Randomisation

-usual care control group or intervention group was conducted after baseline assessment using secure, remote, web-based, concealed computer generated randomisation.
-To ensure even distribution of characteristics that might influence outcomes, minimisation was applied by delivery site, age (≤60 years, 61-80 years, ≥81 years), gender, and likelihood of ADL independence, according to Barthel Index scores22, grouped as scores of 0-40, 45-55, 60-10023.
+Randomisation to usual care or intervention was conducted after baseline assessment using secure, remote, web-based, concealed computer generated randomisation.
+Minimisation was applied to ensure that groups were balanced.
+Participants were recruited from two stroke units, therefore to minimise the effects of factors within units that might affect outcomes, we included stroke unit as a minimising factor as well as age (≤60 years, 61-80 years, ≥81 years), gender, and likelihood of ADL independence, according to Barthel Index scores22, grouped as scores of 0-40, 45-55, 60-10023.

 Intervention Group

 Participants randomised to the intervention group received the modelled visual arts based CEI in addition to usual rehabilitation.
 Two qualified visual artists, with five and seven years of experience respectively of working in healthcare settings, delivered the CEI.
-The research manager trained the artists and assessed their performance in trial procedures, delivery of intervention stages, goal setting with participants, and progress review prior to commencement of the study.
+The research manager (CK), a trained artist and researcher, trained the artists and assessed their performance of trial procedures, delivery of intervention stages, goal setting with participants, and progress review, prior to study commencement.
 Planned intervention delivery involved one session per week with the artist and one group session with other participants, to a maximum of eight sessions, because of known benefits of each approach 12,14,24 .
 Individual sessions lasted one hour and group sessions one hour and thirty minutes.
 Usual rehabilitation typically involved physiotherapy, occupational therapy, and as necessary, speech and language therapy.
 Approximately one half hour session was delivered by each therapy on most weekdays.

 The CEI was targeted at individual survivors and included three components that we had identified as central mechanisms of action17: Social Context for art participation - the social setting of the group or individual sessions with the artist; Art-making Processes - art-making itself, individually tailored to participants’ needs and interests and Creative Output – the finished product.
 Art-making involved five carefully defined stages, allowing intervention replication, whilst facilitating tailoring of activities and materials to participants’ interests and abilities.
 Participants could repeat stages several times, depending on progress.
 Full intervention details according to TIDIER guidelines25 are reported elsewhere20.
-Intervention Stages are provided in Table X
+Intervention Stages are provided in Table 1